Lissa has a bachelor's degree in geology, and is an ACI-certified concrete field and lab technician.

 These samples provide quality control for architects and engineers and allow them to determine if they will be able to put that concrete into service for their structure, or if they need to remove what they have poured.

 The cylinders' curing process will help those in charge of the project determine how to best protect the concrete in the structure as it cures and gives them a set of limits for form and shoring removal time.

 While you are out on site making cylinders, you can keep a lookout for errors in the mixing and pouring of the concrete; field technicians are expected to report things that go wrong to the site superintendent, project manager, or other point of contact for that job.

 Equipment Required for Making Concrete Cylinders

-Wheelbarrow – Should be able to hold at least 1 cubic foot of concrete, the minimum size required for concrete strength testing specimens.
+- Wheelbarrow – Should be able to hold at least one cubic foot of concrete, the minimum size required for concrete strength testing specimens.